What exactly is Design Thinking?

 The information gathered during the previous process is collated; the scattered pieces of information are arranged into a cohesive problem statement.

 The analyzing of all the collected information takes place in order to define the core problem.
 What’s more, an actionable and relevant problem statement is defined in this step.

 Step Goal: The overarching aim of this step is to discern the scope and the actual nature of the problem.

-In this step, the “design team” uses the knowledge from the previous two stages in order to come up with ideas and solutions.
-Additionally, these are then established through various sessions that may involve brainstorming, mind-mapping, sketching, etc.
+In this step, the design team uses the knowledge from the previous two stages in order to come up with ideas and solutions.
+Additionally, these are then established through various sessions that may involve brainstorming, mind-mapping, sketching, and others.

 Step Goal: The aim of ideation is to generate as many varying ideas as possible.

 The design team works on the idea and comes up with potentially multiple solutions.
 Moreover, the discarding of impractical or unsustainable ideas also takes place during this stage.

 A prototype may be a role-playing activity, a storyboard, a wall of sticky notes – anything the user can interact with.
 In the early stages, the prototype designed can be low level, requiring limited resources.